Camille-Le-Roy/Camille-Le-Roy.github.io/_pages/projects/ecommerce_predicting_delivery_delay.md

 ## Project Overview

 <span style="color:#D0D0D0; font-size: 0.9em">
 Delivery delays are a major driver of customer dissatisfaction, often resulting in negative reviews and, ultimately, churn.
 In a <a href="https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce" target="_blank" style="color:#D0D0D0; text-decoration: underline;">previous project</a> analyzing customer behavior using the Olist e-commerce dataset, I identified logistics issues impacting the customer experience.
-Here, I address those issues by building a machine-learning model, powered by XGBoost, to predict delivery delays and help logistics teams proactively manage late shipments.
+Here, I address those issues by building a machine learning model, powered by XGBoost, to predict delivery delays and help logistics teams reducing late shipments.
 <br><br>
 My analysis aims at answering the following questions:
 </span>

 <ul style="color:#D0D0D0; font-size: 0.9em; margin-top: 0.5em;">
-  <li>What order, logistics, and customer features best predicts whether a delivery will be late?</li>
+  <li>Which factors related to orders, logistics, and customers have the greatest impact on whether a delivery is late?</li>
   <li>Do temporal patterns influence delivery performance?</li>
   <li>What actionable steps can be taken to prevent future delivery delays?</li>
 </ul>